 1. What is a School Wellness Assessment?

 The School Wellness Assessment is a 55 multiple-choice question (online) screening created and designed by a professional counselor and given to elementary, middle and high school aged students.
-The assessment looks at 5 specific areas: Anger/violence, Suicide/Depression, Child abuse/neglect, Emotional well-being, and Drug/alcohol use.
+The assessment looks at 7 specific areas including Anger/violence, Suicide/Depression, Child abuse/neglect, Emotional well-being, and Drug/alcohol use.
 WSA provides assessment procedures to educational staff members who oversee the online screening.
 Students follow normal test taking procedures to include a private space to write and disclose information.
 Once all students have completed the assessment, WSA master's level assessor will analyze the data and provide a written report detailing the 7 focused areas and students who qualify as being in one, some or all of the high-risk groups.
 This tool is invaluable to school counselors and administrators who are wanting to foster a proactive environment assisting students prior to problems erupting.
 This is a confidential assessment and reports are provided only to the designated school official.
 WSA takes confidentiality very seriously.
 School and student information will not be disclosed.
 To view a sample of the assessment or a sample of the assessment report, please refer to the toolbar at the top of the screen or go to our parent information page.
 Any further questions can be given to WSA at 573.451.2151 or firstname.lastname@example.org.

 2. What is the School Reporting System?